 Trials that address important research questions for the funder and meet their priority areas have a better chance of being shortlisted and eventually funded.

 What level of LCTU support is being requested?

 LCTU's preference is for full trial support which includes:

 - IT and data management

-We acknowledge that some teams have a great deal of in-house expertise and may not require full trial support.
-For investigators of the University Hospitals of Leicester NHS Trust or the University of Leicester we will consider this request on a case-by-case basis.
-For collaborators from other Institutions we can only offer full trial support
+It is acknowledged that some teams have a great deal of in-house expertise and may not require full trial support.
+For investigators of the University Hospitals of Leicester NHS Trust or the University of Leicester, LCTU will consider this request on a case-by-case basis.
+For collaborators from other Institutions only full trial support can be offered.

-Our aim is to see a successful application come to fruition.
-If we feel an application will benefit more from a CTU with greater expertise in a specific area we will sign-post to more relevant CTU(s)
+LCTU's objective is to see a successful application come to fruition.
+If it is felt an application will benefit more from a CTU with greater expertise in a specific area you will be sign-posted to a more relevant CTU(s).

-Our aim is provide adequate time and resources to work with investigators on their funding application.
-At certain times we may experience a ‘bottle-neck’ in terms of available capacity, especially around the time when funding application submission dates are drawing close.
-This can sometimes impact on dealing with late requests to support applications
+LCTU's intention is to provide adequate time and resources to work with investigators on their funding application.
+At certain times there may be a ‘bottle-neck’ in terms of available capacity, especially around the time when funding application submission dates are drawing close.
+This can sometimes impact on dealing with late requests to support applications.

-We would expect all investigators to sign and agree to the terms for collaboration as part of our acceptance to work together
+LCTU would expect all investigators to sign and agree to the terms for collaboration as part of the acceptance to work together in partnership.